 You can do that through a ritual or symbol.

 Or sometimes writing an open letter, which is never sent, can provide healing.
-Again, this letter is not an outpouring of your anger, but a clear description of how you have experienced everything and what the consequences are for you, and all this in an openness to the other.
+This letter is not an outpouring of your anger.
+It is a clear description of how you have experienced everything.
+It also explains what the consequences are for you.
+All this is done in openness to the other.
 You create space for the other’s answers, although they will never come.

 A conversation with a wise and mild person

-An open conversation with a ‘third party’ can also be healing, especially when the conversation with the person who has hurt you is not possible.
+An open conversation with a ’third party’ can be healing.
+This is especially true when you cannot have the conversation with the person who has hurt you.

 Naming your pain and hurt allows you to give them a place outside yourself.
 By talking about them, you take a little distance from them and look at them from a different perspective.
 You no longer coincide with your sadness.